luizete/tvbox-linux-printer/README.md

+** I do not take any responsibility for any damage caused through use of this/these tutorial/softwares. **

 # tvbox-linux-printer
 Using a relatively old TV Box (MXQ Pro 4K) as a 3D Print server with OctoPrint and Klipper